Skip to content

 • Outer casing: The outer casing holds all the components together and protects them from external elements.
 It can be made of materials like wood, plastic, or metal, depending on your preference and craftsmanship.

-See also Are Bug Zappers Bad for the Environment
+See also Do Bug Zappers Work During the Day

 To build a bug zapper, you'll also need various tools and materials: